kenzamehrez/SKIN_CANCER_APP/README.md

 ## 📓 Notebook (Training Code)

-The model was trained using a Jupyter Notebook.
+The model was trained using a Google Colab Notebook.

 ### 📥 Download Notebook: